aimkiray/auto-metamask/README.md

 $ pip install auto-metamask
 ```

-Ensure you've installed either the Chromium or Chrome browser.
-In the absence of a specified directory, the default system Chrome will be used.
-It's advisable to avoid the newest version of Chrome due to the unavailability of a corresponding Chrome driver.
+Ensure you've installed either the [Chromium](https://www.chromium.org/getting-involved/download-chromium) or [Chrome](https://www.google.com/chrome/) browser.
+If no directory is specified, the system's default Chrome will be utilized.
+We advise against using the latest Chrome version due to a mismatch with its Chrome driver.

-The Metamask extension is optimized for version 10.34.0, dated July 10, 2023.
-It's recommended to use this version.
-For those inclined to use an earlier version, please opt for version 0.1.3 of this package.
+The Metamask extension is optimized for version `10.34.0` from July 10, 2023.
+We recommend using this version.
+If you're considering an older version, please opt for version `0.1.3` of this package.

-Alternatively, you can download a specific version of the Chromium browser along with the compatible Chrome driver manually.
-After downloading, provide its path to the setupWebdriver function.
+You also have the option to manually download a specific version of the Chromium browser and its matching Chrome driver.
+Once downloaded, provide its path to the `setupWebdriver` function.

-For a comprehensive list of Chromium browser versions and their respective Chrome drivers, visit: Chromium Browser Snapshots.
+For a comprehensive archive of Chromium browser versions and their corresponding Chrome drivers, visit [here](https://commondatastorage.googleapis.com/chromium-browser-snapshots/index.html).

 ## Usage Examples